chunkypixel/atari-dev-studio/README.md

 * 7800basic (.bas, .78b)
 * dasm (.dasm, .asm, .a, .h)

-To change a language you can click on the status bar **Language selector** (bottom right) and a list will be shown allowing you to choose another language.
-Optionally in the settings (via Preferences -> Settings -> Atari Dev Studio) you will be able to either let the extension choose based on the active language or set a specific language to always compile against.
+To change a language you can click on the Status Bar **Language selector** and a list will be shown allowing you to choose another language.
+Optionally in the **Settings** you will be able to either let the extension choose based on the active language or set a specific language to always compile against.

 ![Language Selector](images/ataridevstudio-languageselector.png)